 Lunch is available to all Lines students on a daily basis.
 All checks should be made payable to CUSD 220.
 Please send name of student and teacher when sending payment.
 Meal accounts can also be in increased by accessing your student’s account online at barrington220.org and using your credit card.
 The lunch menu is also available for view on the district website.
 Applications for federally funded free and reduced lunches are available in the main office.

 - Lunch: $2.95

 - 10:50-11:10: Kindergarten & 2nd grade (lunch), 1st grade (recess)

 - 11:10-11:30: 1st grade (lunch), Kindergarten & 2nd grade (recess)

 - 11:40-12:00: 3rd & 4th grade (lunch), 5th grade (recess)

 - 12:00-12:20: 5th grade (lunch), 3rd & 4th grade (recess)

 Note to Teachers:

 A note from the parent to the classroom teacher is required on the following occasions:

-Our playground is supervised during arrival, primary recess, and lunch recess by our building assistants.
+Our playground is supervised during arrival and recess by our building assistants.
 Our building assistants main responsibility is to ensure the safety of our students during these times.
-If you child has an issue during recess, he/she should seek out the playground supervisor for assistance.
+If your child has an issue during recess, he/she should seek out the playground supervisor for assistance.